Chitral Scouts

-The Chitral Scouts (CS) (چترال اسکاوٹس), also known as Chitral Levies, originally raised in 1903 as the militia of the princely state of Chitral, is now part of the Frontier Corps Khyber Pakhtunkhwa (North) of Pakistan.
+The Chitral Scouts (CS) (چترال اسکاوٹس), also known as Chitral Levies, originally established in 1903 as the militia of the princely state of Chitral, is now part of the Frontier Corps Khyber Pakhtunkhwa (North) of Pakistan.
 They are recruited mostly from the Chitral and Kalash Valleys areas along the western borders and are led by officers from the Pakistan Army.
 The Frontier Corps of Khyber Pakhtunkhwa (North) falls under the control of the Ministry of the Interior.
 Its headquarters is at Chitral town, and it is commanded by a Colonel of the Pakistan Army.